tchajed/sys-verif-fa25/docs/assignments/setup.md

 The most important VS Code feature to learn is the Command Palette, accessed from View > Command Palette.
 The shortcut is worth learning (ctrl-shift-p, cmd-shift-p on macOS).
 The command palette gives search access to most editor functionality and shows keyboard shortcuts if you want to learn them.

 Once you have the dev container extension, use the "Dev Containers: Reopen in Container" command on the sys-verif-fa24-proofs repo.
 This will use Coq from the container while still running VS Code natively.
-You can use the built-in VS Code terminal to run `make` to ensure your code compiles.
+You should now use the built-in VS Code terminal to run `make` to ensure your code compiles.

 :::